storj/docs/app/dcs/access/page.md

    Keep your full-rights Access Grant secret, it contains the encryption key and will enable uploading, downloading or deleting your data from the entire project!
    {% /callout %}

-9. Your Access Grant should have been output.&#x20;
+9. Your Access Grant should have been output.

 {% callout type="success"  %}
 The alternative for using the uplink setup command and then uplink share is to use the `uplink access create` command instead, it will print the Access Grant right away.